mawds/r-programming-intro/_episodes/02-func-R.md

-In the previous episode we loaded in the CO2 data and recoded the missing values to NA FIXME: Do this.
+In the previous episode we loaded in the CO2 data and recoded the missing values to `NA`.
 In this episode we will recode the missing values using a function.

-TODO benefits of functions.. reusability, testing, easier to maintain code, etc.

-Before we write a function to recode the missing values, let's illustrate the approach using the example of converting temperatures:
+Before we write a function to recode the missing values, let's illustrate writing a simple function to convert temperatures:

 ### Defining a Function